The French Energy Market: History, Evolution and Providers in 2024

 - Local distribution companies (ELD) take charge of energy distribution for the rest of the French territory

 With around 30 energy providers on the French market today, there is bound to be one that will suit your needs and budget.
 Here are just some of them:

 Other providers include quite a few green suppliers at competitive prices.
-For instance, Planète Oui sells the offer with the cheapest subscription on the French market, while Mint Energie markets the green offer with the lowest kWh price.
-As for Plüm Energie, it financially rewards its customers who pay close attention to their consumption and strive to reduce it.
+For instance, Mint Energie markets the green offer with the lowest kWh price on the French market.
+As for Octopus Energy, it financially rewards its customers who pay close attention to their consumption and strive to reduce it.